 95% of Cerasis business is done through Less-Than-Truckload (LTL) shipments.
-In fact, our freight management software, the Cerasis Rater, handled 300,000 LTL freight shipments in 2012, so it is of special interest for us to help educate shippers on all modes of possible ways to ship their freight in order for shippers to make the best decisions for their business.
+In fact, our transportation management system, the Cerasis Rater, handled 300,000 LTL freight shipments in 2012, so it is of special interest for us to help educate shippers on all modes of possible ways to ship their freight in order for shippers to make the best decisions for their business.
 This first post is one in a series where we will explore what is LTL shipping and how Less-Than-Truckload shipping came about and then proliferated after the deregulation of the trucking industry in the 1980s.
-We will then cover the benefits of LTL Shipping to have more control, decrease costs, and offer flexibility as well as giving you tips on how to save on LTL shipping by explaining what factors create an LTL rate and what you can do to in order to manage those factors better.
-Then we will conclude the series highlighting the rise of employing a transportation management system to both manage and report on LTL shipping rates as well as touch on how third party logistics companies who focus on LTL shipping can help drive value for a company to allow the shipper to focus more on their core business.
-Our goal is to empower our readers, customers, and shippers of freight with knowledge in order to better manage and decrease resources needed to run transportation departments.
+We will then cover the benefits of less than truckload shipping to have more control, decrease costs, and offer flexibility as well as giving you tips on how to save on LTL by explaining what factors create an LTL rate and what you can do to in order to manage those factors better.
+Then we will conclude the series highlighting the rise of employing a transportation management system to both manage and report on LTL shipping rates as well as touch on how third-party logistics companies who focus on LTL can help drive value for a company to allow the shipper to focus more on their core business.
+Our goal is to empower our readers, such as we did with this how to calculate freight class flyer, customers, and shippers of freight with knowledge in order to better manage and decrease resources needed to run transportation departments.

 The 10 less-than-truckload carriers with more than $1 billion in annual revenue increased combined sales 4.3 percent in 2012 to $23.2 billion, accounting for 72.3 percent of total LTL industry revenue of nearly $32 billion, a study finds.
 For the first time since the recession, the billion-dollar carriers grew more slowly than the 25 largest LTL carriers.
 The 25 largest LTL carriers as a group increased revenue 4.5 percent last year, according to SJ Consulting Group.
 In 2011, trucking’s “billionaires” outpaced their largest competitors by 5 percentage points when it came to sales growth.
 The group outpaced the 25 largest carriers by 6.6 percentage points in 2010 as the recovery began.
 That indicates that after two years of steady revenue growth, the biggest LTL carriers found it harder to match prior-year growth rates and price hikes as the general economy weakened, especially in midyear and into the fall.

-What are the Characteristics of a LTL Shipping Carrier?
+What are the Characteristics of an LTL Carrier?

 The main factors that play into LTL shipping rates are: